aharikum/crm_team_3/README.md

 ## Summary

-This project implements a comprehensive **insider threat risk quantification framework** for BillyBank, a fictional multinational investment bank.
-Using the **FAIR** framework, we quantify insider threat risk and produce **Expected Annual Loss (EAL)** estimates for executive decision making.
+This project, done as part of the coursework for 14-817 Cyber Risk Modeling, implements a comprehensive **insider threat risk quantification framework** for BillyBank, a fictional multinational investment bank inspired after JPMC.
+Using the **FAIR** framework and Monte Carlo simulation, we quantify insider threat risk, produce **Expected Annual Loss (EAL)** estimates for executive decision making, which culminates in an interactive front-end deployed on Streamlit [here](https://billybank-analysis.streamlit.app/).

 ---